 In October 2021, the country vowed to reach 100% of its power from emission-free sources by 2035.
 The new target, which has not yet been included in a government plan, could be achieved through in advances wind power and other renewable sources.

 Interactive Chart United Kingdom Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

 GHG emissions have been decreasing rapidly since 1990 and were in 2019 45% below their 1990 level according to provisional figures.
 In 2020, GHG emissions declined by 8.9% to 414 MtCO2eq, which is 49% below their 1990 level.

 In December 2020, the UK updated its NDC.
-The country aims to reduce its GHG emissions by 68% by 2030, compared to 1990 levels; the previous NDC target was 53%.
-In addition, the country will enshrine a new target in law by June 2021 to cut GHG emissions by 78% by 2035 compared to 1990 levels.
+The country aims to reduce its GHG emissions by 68% by 2030 from 1990 level, compared to 53% in the previous NDC target was.
+In April 2021, the country set into law the new target to cut GHG emissions by 78% by 2035 compared to 1990 levels.